 Cooking is not permitted in the resident's room.
 Food must be kept in sealed containers.
-DO NOT DISPOSE OF FOOD THROUGH THE SINK, WATER FOUNTAIN OR COMMODE.
+Do not dispose of food through the sink, water fountain or toilet.
 Plumbing repair bills will be charged to the room or hall.

-COPY MACHINES
+COPY MACHINES & PRINTERS

-There is a copy machine located in the Library.
+Copy machines and printers are available to students in the Library.
 Per page charges are nominal.